Find Affordable College Courses

 86% Women

-Of the 42 special ed students who graduated with a master's degree in 2020-2021 from Georgia College, about 14% were men and 86% were women.
-Nationwide, master's degree programs only see 13% men graduate in special ed each year.
+For the most recent academic year available, 14% of special ed master's degrees went to men and 86% went to women.
+Nationwide, master's degree programs only see 12% men graduate in special ed each year.
 Georgia College does a better job at serving the male population as it supports 1% more men than average.

 undefined

-Of the students who received a special ed master's degree from Georgia College, 76% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a special ed master's degree from Georgia College, 59% were white.
+This is below average for this degree on the natiowide level.
+In the special ed master's program at this school, racial-ethnic minorities make up 41% of degree recipients.
+That is 12% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Georgia College & State University with a master's in special ed.